Stan Partenheimer

 In a two-season-career, Partenheimer posted a 6.91 ERA in nine appearances, including three starts, six strikeouts, 18 walks, and 141/3 innings of work without a decision.

 Partenheimer spent the majority of his post-MLB career at Sewickley Academy and was named to their Hall of Fame.

-Partenheimer's son, Hal, played professional soccer.
+His son, Hal, played professional soccer.

 Partenheimer died in Wilson, North Carolina, at the age of 66.